-OK, Donald has had his two years and more.
-Any evangelicals who ever swallowed the “baby Christian” crap in 2016 must now admit that Trump is the worst baby Christian since Paul’s brilliant marketing campaign saved a dying religion at the end of the first century.
-(He won the elimination of circumcision as a prerequisite for membership — a big hit with baby Christian men — and launched the all-time best branding campaign in product-marketing history: promoting the then-ubiquitous act of crucifixion as the world symbol of Christianity.
+OK, the president has had his two years and more.
+Any evangelicals who ever swallowed the Donald “baby Christian” crap in 2016 must now admit that Trump is the worst baby Christian since Paul’s brilliant marketing campaign saved a dying religion at the end of the first century.
+(He won the elimination of circumcision as a prerequisite for membership — a big hit with prospective baby-Christian men — and launched the all-time greatest branding campaign in product-marketing history: promoting the then-ubiquitous event of crucifixion as the world symbol of Christianity.
 Madison Avenue has nothing on Paul.)

-In 2016, 81 percent of white evangelicals voted for Trump.
-The good news is that 19 percent did not.
-Nineteen percent were not manipulated by the epic hypocritical campaign of evangelical leaders to push their corrupt, amoral candidate.
-It’s like the authoritarian Christian patriarch who goes to Bible college and learns to preach, only to be ridiculed behind his back by family who clearly see the colossal hypocrisy — the guy does not live Christian values at home, and the household is miserable.
+In 2016, 81% of white evangelicals voted for Trump.
+The good news is that 19% did not.
+Nineteen percent were not manipulated by the epic hypocritical campaign of white evangelical leaders to push their corrupt, amoral candidate.
+It’s like the authoritarian Christian patriarch who goes to Bible college and learns to preach, only to be ridiculed behind his back by family who clearly see the colossal hypocrisy — the guy does not live Christian values at home and the household is miserable.
 Nineteen percent of the American white evangelical family was not fooled by the hypocrisy.
 But they — like the rest of us — remain miserable under Trump.

 “After weeks of hemming and hawing, the White House put out a statement Tuesday from Trump making clear that for the murder of Khashoggi — who lived in Virginia, was a permanent U.S. resident, and had children who are U.S. citizens — the Saudi regime will face no consequences.
 Zero.
 Not even a slap on the wrist.”